instead-hub/instead/doc/stead3_en.md

 interest show not only the fans of word games as such, but people do not familiar with this genre.

-Before you read this guide, I recommend to playclassic game INSTEAD to understand what was going on.
+Before you read this guide, I recommend to play classic INSTEAD games to understand what was going on.
 On the other hand, since you're here, you probably did it.